 The BA (Hons) Graphic Design certainly goes a long way in helping to build your expertise in design but you are also taught to pay attention to the content part of it.
 Having some copywriting knowledge and using it in your visual art can add another layer of distinctness to it.
 A catchy tagline on a design not only captures the attention of the audience but provides it with a novel personality as well.

 Using the above ideas can certainly add a new spark of life to your creative designs.
-Students who are keen to step into this field can look into relevant courses such as HNC Graphic Design at London College of Contemporary Arts.
+Students who are keen to step into this field can look into relevant courses at London College of Contemporary Arts.
 Start pursuing your passion today and learn the skills and knowledge necessary for success as a graphic designer.

-This article is written by Nandita Kaushal and edited by Emma Chadwick.
+This article was written by Nandita Kaushal and edited by Emma Chadwick.